rimutaka/onprem2az-elastic-query/AzurePoolCrossDbGenerator/ReadMe.md

 * `config` - generates `TablesConfig.json` from `config.json` to establish links between DBs
 * `key` - generates *CREATE MASTER KEY* statements
 * `source` - generates *CREATE EXTERNAL DATA SOURCE* statements
-* `script` - generates a script using specified template.
+* `template` - generates a script using specified template.
 Accepts a file name from *templates* sub-folder or a fully-qualified file name.
-* `sqlcmd` - prepare a batch file for executing all files in the current directory with *SqlCmd* utility.
+* `sqlcmd` - prepare a batch file for executing all files in the specified directory with *SqlCmd* utility.
+Omit the path to process all subdirectories under `script`.
 * `selfref` - removes all DB self-references and prepares a batch file for executing modified files with *SqlCmd* utility.

 ## Folder structure